 If the dealer shows a 7 or higher, there is a high probability that the dealer will have a good hand (18, 19, 20 or 21).
 When the player’s hand is less than 18, the dealer may be aggressive and risk blowing another card to get a good hand.

-Four simple rules to determine when to play a draw stand
+4 simple rules to determine when to play a tie stand

 - Once the player’s hand is less than or equal to 11 then bidding is definitely the right thing to do.
 Because by playing another card, the player will not go broke, but will only gain.